 - onboard them both in the technical aspects of the job and in the "this is how the company runs" aspects.

 - check in about onboarding in 1-1s.
-I like to ask simple questions like "how do you think this decision was made" or "do you know who approves your vacation requests?" to understand how onboarding is going for them.
+Regardless of level, I like to ask simple questions like "how do you think this decision was made" or "do you know who approves your vacation requests?" to understand how onboarding is going for them.

 - make sure they know that you care about what they produce and how they interact and help the team, not how many hours they worked.

-- make sure they know overworking is not okay and that you expect them to ask for help.
+- on the previous note: also make sure they know overworking is not okay and that you expect them to ask for help.

 - pair programming: try to find the time to pair once a week with junior folks.
 Be explicit that you expect juniors to be pairing up with seniors and even managers (when the manager codes).
 Coding together is an easy path to bring down walls.